syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/filtering/filter-bar.md

 ## Filter bar modes

-The Syncfusion ASP.NET Core Grid component refers to two different ways in which the grid's filter bar can operate when filtering criteria are applied.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Grid component refers to two different ways in which the grid's filter bar can operate when filtering criteria are applied.
 These modes, "OnEnter Mode" and "Immediate Mode," offer users different experiences and behaviors when interacting with the filter bar.

 **OnEnter Mode:**
 By settings [filterSettings.mode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html#Syncfusion_EJ2_Grids_GridFilterSettings_Mode) as **OnEnter**, the filter bar captures the filter criteria entered but doesn't initiate filtering until the **Enter** key is pressed.
 This allows multiple criteria modifications without triggering immediate filtering actions.